AAEMC - Acupuncture practice in the The Hague region and Haarlem city

 Hello, my name is Felix de Haas, I am the main practitioner on this center although I am sometimes assisted by other specialists in the field.
 Here follows a short biography.
 I am a licensed acupuncturist.
 I have been graduated from Ars Medica Academy in 1989.
 I have been trained in classical and modern acupuncture and in Western physiology, anatomy and pathology as well.

 I obtained a masters degree in acupuncture from the International Acupuncture Society in Hong Kong.
 Thereafter I studied Chinese herbal medicine for many years and studied also other forms of Oriental medicine like Qi Kung, nutrition and other therapies.

-I have studied with great teachers like Francois Ramakers, Chris Dhaenens, Bob Flaws, Steven Birch, Junko Ida, Sensei Yanagista , Sensei Takai, Charles Chace to name a few.
+I have studied with great teachers like Francois Ramakers, Chris Dhaenens, Bob Flaws, Steven Birch, Junko Ida, Sensei Yanagista, Sensei Takai, Charles Chace, Dan Bensky and Volker Scheid to name a few.

 I also had the great opportunity to study different forms of meditation techniques and spiritual traditions from different parts of Asia.
-I have been a student of H.H.
-Sakya Trizin, one of the greatest living Tibetan masters, for more than 30 years.
+I have been studying with several Tibetan Masters , including my principal teacher H.H.
+Kyabgon Gongma Trichen Rinpoche, one of the greatest living Tibetan masters, for more than 35 years.

 At the moment I work in my main clinic in Voorburg, I work together with different other therapists like physiotherapists and medical doctors.
 At the same time I work in a medical center with general practitioners and other therapists in Haarlem.
 From time to time I offer consultations and treatments in other cities of other countries.